Top 15 Unique Things To Do in Vienna

 In this travel guide we show you the 15 best things to do in Vienna.
 In addition, there is a lot of information and tips that will certainly help you plan your city trip.

-The Belvedere Palace is a huge baroque castle complex including the Lower Belvedere, the Upper Belvedere and a hauntingly beautiful gigantic garden area.
+A visit to Belvedere Palace is one of the ultimate best things to do in Vienna!
+Actually, the large palace complex consists of 2 castles: The Lower and the Upper Belvedere.
+They are separated by a magnificent baroque garden with a gorgeous reflecting pond, which was built in the 18th century by Prince Eugene of Savoy.
 Art lovers should definitely visit one of the world-class art collections inside the Belvedere.
 Even the world known Gustav Klimt’s Kiss and Judith, masterpieces of early modern art, are displayed inside the museum.

 Natural History Museum & Art History Museum

 The Natural History Museum exhibits over 30 million objects, from insect to gemstones, minerals, fossils, skeletons and a huge dinosaur hall.
 The ultimate showpiece is the 29,500 year-old „Venus von Willendorf”. and the huge collection is one of the most important in Europe and definitely worth a visit.

 Just on the opposite side you are going to find the Art History Museum.
 It’s well known for its fascinating treasure chambers and cabinets of curiosities of the Habsburgs.
 Also numerous major art works of European art history are displayed inside this museum.